Southcentral Growers Conference

 Today, she and her family raise their own Kodiak Island beef, farrow hogs, and raise pigs, along with a thriving raw milk dairy operation with goats and an A2A2 Jersey cow.
 Chickens are essential to their operation, and donkeys, horses, and mule add joy to the daily grind.

-Farragut Farm owners Bo Varsano and Marja Smet began building their homestead in Farragut Bay near Petersburg 20 years ago, and today, that homestead has become a financially viable farm despite their remote location.
+Farragut Farm owners Bo Varsano and Marja Smets began building their homestead in Farragut Bay near Petersburg more than 30 years ago, and today, that homestead has become a financially viable farm despite their remote location.
 In 2023, they were named the Alaska Farm Family of the Year.

 This year’s diverse lineup includes classes on: